andrewdotg/ecosystemCondition/docs/trophic_levels-biomass_indicators.md

 Sobocinski, A. (2022).
 Mapping large carnivores in Norway across 175 years of changing policy (Master's thesis, NTNU). https://hdl.handle.net/11250/3047580
 Speed, J. D. M., Austrheim, G., Kolstad, A. L., & Solberg, E. J. (2019).
 Long-term changes in northern large-herbivore communities reveal differential rewilding rates in space and time.
 PLoS One, 14(5), e0217166.

+## Additional information about the data
+The raw data is available at 10.6084/m9.figshare.24015072

 ## Analyses
 ## Part 1: Total communities